bithatch/svg-rasterizer-maven-plugin/README.md

 This plugin converts SVG files to raster images like png, jpg.
 Also supports converting to multiple resolutions for Android.

-This implementation is basically a rewrite of [uphy/svg-maven-plugin](https://github.com/uphy/svg-maven-plugin).
+This implementation is based on [uphy/svg-maven-plugin](https://github.com/uphy/svg-maven-plugin).
 It uses the same rasterizer-core but the maven-mojo's were re-written to support easier an more flexible configuration which i needed for my projects.
 There will not be much development here after the initial-release.